tafcosta/vorolite-cpp/README.md

 - `maxRadius`: Maximum radius for ray tracing.
 - `sourceLocation`: The starting point of the rays (in x, y, z coordinates).
 - `flowFilter`: Mask to include only outflow (set to 1), only inflow (set to -1) or all gas (set to 0).
+- `maxColumn`: Rays stop being traversed when cumulative column density becomes equal to or exceeds this critical value.
 - `meshFile`: Path to the Voronoi mesh file (typically `.dat`).
 - `snapFile`: Path to the snapshot file (typically `.hdf5`).
 - `outputFile`: Path to the output file.